As of December 1, 2013 UVU no longer accepts admissions application fee waivers.

 In order to guide you from admission to successful registration in classes, we have simplified the process in to 5 easy steps.
 It is intended that you complete each step concurrently to avoid unnecessary hurdles or complications.
 “Getting Started at UVU”

 You must be admitted to the university in order to apply for Utah residency.
-Upon review of our “Green Sheet (pdf),”you should visit your UVLink account to submit an application for residency.
+Upon review of our “Green Sheet” you should visit your myUVU account to submit an application for residency.
 Feel free to contact our Residency Office at firstname.lastname@example.org if you have additional questions or concerns.

 The Western Undergraduate Exchange (WUE) provides students from the fourteen participating states to attend Utah Valley University at a reduced non-resident student rate.
-To be considered for the scholarship, students must be from an eligible WUE state, be admitted into an approved major, and complete the WUE Contract and submit it to the UVU Office of Admissions.
+To be considered for the scholarship, students must be from an eligible WUE state, be admitted into an approved major, and complete the WUE Contract through the Scholarship Application on the Student Tab of myUVU.
 Entering freshmen, readmitted students and transfer students are eligible.
-To complete the contract visit the WUE page.
+WUE is only available to students that have not previously completed a Bachelor's degree.

 During peak application periods, missing items can take up to two weeks to be processed after being received.
-For your up-to-date application status, please log back into your online application using the Admission ID and PIN you created.
+For your up-to-date application status, please log back into your online application.

 In order to be admitted to UVU all students under 20 years old (by the first day of the semester) are required to submit official ACT/SAT scores.
 For student 20 or older, we require acceptable college level math and English credits or the Accuplacer placement test.
 These tests are available through our Testing Services Department.
 For information on when, where, and how to take the Accuplacer or ACT-R, visit Testing Services